NULabNortheastern/digitalassignmentshowcase/mapping/science_of_play-summer2020-mann/README.md

-﻿<h1>Making Story Maps Using Knight Lab</h1>
+﻿<h1>Making Story Maps Using Knight Lab StoryMap</h1>

 Telling a story through mapping using[ Knight Lab’s StoryMap](https://storymap.knightlab.com/) tool.
-Due to the COVID-19, this module is now a virtual, online version of the workshop.
+Due to COVID-19, this module is now a virtual, online version of the workshop.
 Please follow through the workshop in this order:

 1. Watch this[ Video Tutorial on Knight Lab's StoryMap](https://www.youtube.com/watch?v=X33ud7RYZFg&feature=youtu.be)
 2. Go through[ these step-by-step slide instructions](https://github.com/NULabNortheastern/digitalassignmentshowcase/blob/master/mapping/science_of_play-summer2020-mann/slides-storymaps.pdf) to create a map for your assignment; your assignment is to create a StoryMap representing a playground community scan.
 More details are in the slides.
-3. Post your practice StoryMap URL in the GoogleDoc provided by Emily.

 <h2>Individual Class Info</h2>